apptainer/apptainer-userdocs/build_env.rst

 ********

-You may wish to customize your build environment by doing things such as specifying a custom cache directory for images or sending your Docker Credentials to the registry endpoint.
-Here we will discuss these and other topics related to the build environment.
+You may wish to customize your build environment by doing things such as specifying a custom cache directory for images, or sending your Docker Credentials to the registry endpoint.
+In this section, we will discuss these and other topics related to the build environment.

 .. _sec:cache: